As a public speaker, you want to have an impact, ‘to change the world’? Great! You can do so from inside.

 - the deeper meaning.

-The second is your heart.
-This is what makes an impact upon your audience, what makes them feel motivated to make a difference, towards themselves and their surroundings.
+The second is what makes an impact upon your audience, what makes them feel motivated to make a difference, towards themselves and their surroundings.

 Take for instance: storytelling.

 Contrary to many a speaker’s opinion, it’s not about the story.
-People are not through genes and ancestry some kind of story consumers by nature.
 Storytelling is heart-telling.
-In telling a story, you can let emotions come from deep inside yourself and bring them to your audience in a spontaneous, heart-felt (sic) way.
+You can let emotions come from deep inside and bring them to your audience in a spontaneous way.
 You don’t bring the story.
 You bring you.
 As soon as you stop bringing you, your story is meaningless.
-The audience might still be attentive but they are not touched, not changed.
+The audience might still be attentive but they are not touched.
 If you feel that your story has lost inner life to you, it’s the same to your audience.
-Then you better find another story.

 If the story doesn’t change you, change the story.

 Because real change comes from inside.
 Being changed from outside is like how a sponge reacts when you stick your finger in it.
 The moment you pull your finger out, there is the same sponge as before.
-This may not always be obvious, but it’s the hard truth.
-You do not change anything this way, at long term.
+This may not always be obvious, but you do not change anything this way, at long term.

 Only your heart, your ‘poetry’ can change the world.